BlueBrain/e-model-packager/README.rst

 Install
 -------

-You will not be able to install this software, unless you have access to the private software 'bluepy'.
+You will not be able to install this software, unless you have access to the private software 'bluepy' and 'bluepy-configfile'.
-If you have it installed, you can install this software by cloning this repository locally using
+If you have them installed, you can install this software by cloning this repository locally using

 .. code-block:: console